yogidevendra/docs/docs/troubleshooting.md

         log4j.appender.RFA.layout=org.apache.log4j.PatternLayout

-# Log analysis

-### How to check stram logs
+### How to check STRAM logs

-  You can get stram logs from yarn logs or from DT Console.
+You can get STRAM logs by retrieving YARN logs from command line, or by using dtManage web interface.
-  1. use command ```yarn logs -applicationId <applicationId>```, first container logs  are stram logs.

-  2. On dt console, select first container from the Containers List widget (default location of this widget is in the “physical” dashboard).
+In dtManage console, select first container from the Containers List in Physical application view.
 The first container is numbered 000001.
 Then click the logs dropdown and select the log you want to look at.

+Alternatively, the following command can retrieve all application logs, where the first container includes the STRAM log.

+    yarn logs -applicationId <applicationId>

 ### How to check application logs